RayHightower/RayHightower.com/_posts/2019-02-18-ai-superpowers-by-kai-fu-lee.markdown

 Graphics processing units (GPUs) are specialized processors which were originally designed to perform the calculations necessary for advanced graphics.

+### Jobs Less Likely to be Replaced by AI

+Jobs that require human creativity and human compassion, two things that AI cannot do.

 ### About the Author of AI Superpowers